-Staff conducted research on best practices in anti-displacement and each individual strategy was reviewed using factors including effectiveness in reducing or preventing displacement and timeframe needed to prevent displacement.
-In summary, there is not one or two strategies that would "resolve" displacement but to be effective, several strategies must be in place.
+Staff also conducted online research about anti-displacement.
+Research was done on best practices in anti-displacement and on each individual strategy in terms of effectiveness in reducing or preventing displacement as well as other factors.
+In summary, there is not one or two strategies that would "resolve" the displacement issue but to be effective, a number of strategies must be in place.

-Overall, there is limited published research on anti-displacement best practices, but several key research publications were referenced heavily in the preparation of the Anti-displacement Plan.
-"White Paper and Anti-Displacement Strategy Effectiveness" by Karen Chapple and Anastasia Loukaitou-Sideris, February 28, 2021, has been often cited by other government agencies and papers when researching anti-displacement.
+There were some key research publications used heavily in the preparation of the anti-displacement plan.
+There is not much research on anti-displacement best practices however one publication, "White Paper and Anti-Displacement Strategy Effectiveness" by Karen Chapple and Anastasia Loukaitou-Sideris, February 28, 2021 has been often cited by other government agencies and papers when researching antidisplacement.
 The study provided valuable information on many of the strategies.
-In addition, two recent publications on eviction data were released by the Stanford Law Clinic and the Bay Area Housing Finance Authority (BAHFA).
-The Stanford Law Clinic prepared a study, "Evictions in San Mateo County 2019/2023", which compared 2019 eviction rates to 2023 rates (Attachment C) and found that:
+And recently, two publications on eviction numbers and data about evictions were released by the Stanford Law Clinic and the Bay Area Housing Finance Agency (BAHFA).
+The Stanford Law Clinic prepared a study, "Evictions in San Mateo County 2019/2023" compared 2019 eviction rates to 2023 rates.
+It has been included as Attachment C. Specifically citing from the study, it showed some significant findings: